Undergraduate Course: Persian 2 (IMES08007)

 |Summary||This course is designed to lead on from Persian 1 and provides a further development of linguistic skills in the modern language.
 Grammatical structures and oral skills are further developed.
 The course is intended not only to lay the foundation of Honours work, but also to be a self-contained unit.
 Knowledge of basic grammar structures will be revised and extended.
 Students will begin to acquire the vocabulary of educated reading and conversation.

 This course provides deeper understanding of grammar and linguistic skills in modern Persian.
 Detailed grammatical structures are provided.
-Oral skills are further developed through covering social and everyday topics.
+Oral skills are further developed through covering social and political topics.
 Selected texts in Modern Persian are studied and are supplemented by an introduction to the modern literature and culture of Iran.
 Aural skills are further developed by use of media.
 Vocabulary will cover a range of different social and cultural topics.
 There will be weekly quizzes and in class exercises and a combination of the exercises and photocopied extracts from different books.
 Translation is an important part of this course with regular translation home works and in-class translation exercises.
 In-class translation exercises are regularly given to students.
 The students will extend their knowledge Persian grammar.
 It is aimed to introduce Persian language, culture and civilization to the student more deeply.

 Entry Requirements (not applicable to Visiting Students)